itsdfish/SequentialSamplingModels.jl/docs/src/aDDM.md

 hist[2][1][:y] *= (1 - p1)
 hist
 ```

+In this example, we will develope a ADDM for binary choice and generate its predictions.
+Unlike many other sequential sampling models, it is necessary to specify the attentional process, or supply fixation patterns from eye tracking data.
 ## Load Packages
+The first step is to load the required packages.

 ```@example aDDM
 using SequentialSamplingModels
 using StatsBase
+using Plots

+Random.seed!(5487)
 ```

 ## Define Transition Type

+To represent the transition of attention from one option to the other, we will definite a `Transition` type and constructor.
+The fields of the `Transition` type are:

+1. `state`: an index for the current state
+2. `n`: the number of states
+3. `mat`: an $n\times n$ transition matrix

+The constructor accepts a transition matrix, extracts the number of states, and initializes the first state randomly with equal probability.

 ```@example aDDM
 mutable struct Transition